 2020 and beyond

-Based on current developments, we can assume in the long term that the web will become even more interactive in the future.
-I definitely see greater potential for experiences that are directly and individually tailored to the individual user.
-Be it, for example, through an unusual and creative navigation menu, as with the portfolio of Bruno Simon.
+Based on current developments, we can assume the web will become even more interactive in the future.
+I definitely see greater potential for experiences that are directly and individually tailored to individual users.
+Be it, for example, through an unusual and creative navigation menu, as with the portfolio from Bruno Simon.

 Picture: Elina Krima | Pexels